-Levente Móró is a PhD candidate in the Centre for Cognitive Neuroscience at the University of Turku in Finland.
-He researches the topic of altered states of consciousness (ASC), particularly dreaming, hypnosis, hallucinations, and psychedelic drugs.
-Within the topic of psychedelics, his special areas are online drug-user communities, sacramental and spiritual drug use (entheogens), and psychedelic harm reduction at parties and festivals.
-Residing in Budapest, he is the current president of the Hungarian MAPS organisation.
+Levente Móró obtained his PhD finally in 2017 at the Centre for Cognitive Neuroscience at the University of Turku, Finland, on the topic of hallucinatory altered states of consciousness.
+Within his main research area psychedelics, his special interests are online drug-user communities (psychonauts), sacramental and spiritual drug use (entheogens), and Salvia divinorum.
+Residing in Budapest at the moment since a long time, he is the coordinator of the party/festival harm reduction and crisis intervention (psycare) volunteer team DÁT2 Psy Help, the leader of the Hungarian psychedelic community Daath.hu, and the current president of the Hungarian MAPS organisation.

 How (Not) To Have a Bad Trip?
 A Systematic Categorisation of Difficult Psychedelic Experiences